psyclaudeZ/rfp/README.md

 git ls-files | rfp
 ```

+Press `?` for help on motions and functions.

 ## Acknowledgements

 This project began as a learning exercise to explore Rust and is heavily inspired by [Facebook PathPicker](https://github.com/facebook/PathPicker/), a tool I've been using since it was born.